kemboy-254/bootcamp/README.md

 Write a command that prints out the string “hello, world”.
 Extra credit: As in Listing 1, do it two different ways, both with and without using quotation marks.

-Ansers: 1.
+Answers: 1.
 Write-Output "hello, world" //output on single line
 		2. Write-Output hello, world //output in listing.
 		3. echo hello,world // output in listing

 ## 2: Cleaning up